mui/material-ui/docs/pages/blog/2021-developer-survey-results.md

 <p class="blog-description">1551 out of 1589 answered</p>

-Definitely not a very surprising answer, we know that most of our user base is here for MUI Core.
-The proportion of MUI X users in the MIT and commercial license might not be true, though.
-We emailed those who bought the MUI X commercial license asking to answer the survey, so they had this plus one ad of it.
+It's not surprising to find out that most of our user base is here for MUI Core.
+But it is very encouraging for us to see such a high proportion of MUI X users operating with commercial licenses, and we are excited to continue expanding on our paid products for these users.

-However, there is a lot of opportunities in the MUI X space to unpack, let's explore a little bit further below.
+There are a lot of opportunities in the MUI X space to unpack.
+Let's explore a little bit further below.

 ### Did you know what MUI X was prior to this survey?